kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Pipelines

-Fluent Bit comes with a pipeline concept, which supports a flexible combination of inputs with outputs and filtering in between; for details, see [Fluent Bit: Output](https://docs.fluentbit.io/manual/concepts/data-pipeline/output).
+Fluent Bit comes with a pipeline concept, which supports a flexible combination of inputs with outputs and filtering in between.
+For details, see [Fluent Bit: Output](https://docs.fluentbit.io/manual/concepts/data-pipeline/output).
 Kyma's Telemetry module brings a predefined setup of the Fluent Bit DaemonSet and a base configuration, which assures that the application logs of the workloads in the cluster are processed reliably and efficiently.
-Additionally, the telemetry module provides a Kubernetes API called `LogPipeline` to configure outputs with some filtering capabilities.
+Additionally, the Telemetry module provides a Kubernetes API called `LogPipeline` to configure outputs with some filtering capabilities.

+This approach ensures reliable buffer management and isolation of pipelines, while keeping flexibility on customizations.

 ![Pipeline Concept](./assets/logs-pipelines.drawio.svg)

-1. A dedicated `tail` input plugin reads the application logs, which are selected in the input section of the `LogPipeline`.
+1. A dedicated `tail` **input** plugin reads the application logs, which are selected in the input section of the `LogPipeline`.
 Each `tail` input uses a dedicated `tag` with the name `<logpipeline>.*`.

-2. The application logs are enriched by the `kubernetes` filter.
+2. The application logs are enriched by the `kubernetes` **filter**.
 You can add your own filters to the default filters.

-3. Based on the default and custom filters, you get the desired output for each `LogPipeline`.
+3. Based on the default and custom filters, you get the desired **output** for each `LogPipeline`.

 This approach assures a reliable buffer management and isolation of pipelines, while keeping flexibility on customizations.

 ### Telemetry Manager

-The LogPipeline resource is managed by Telemetry Manager, a typical Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) responsible for managing the custom parts of the Fluent Bit configuration.
+The LogPipeline resource is resource is watched by Telemetry Manager, which is responsible for generating the custom parts of the Fluent Bit configuration.

 ![Manager resources](./assets/logs-resources.drawio.svg)

-Telemetry Manager watches all LogPipeline resources and related Secrets.
-Whenever the configuration changes, Telemetry Manager validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
-Furthermore, referenced Secrets are copied into one Secret that is also mounted to the DaemonSet.
+- Telemetry Manager watches all LogPipeline resources and related Secrets.
+- Whenever the configuration changes, Telemetry Manager validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
+- Furthermore, referenced Secrets are copied into one Secret that is also mounted to the DaemonSet.

 ## Setting up a LogPipeline